 The Latest Regulatory Developments

 The FDA has taken note of the merits of real-world evidence and is taking steps to facilitate its incorporation into clinical trials.
-The FDA Commissioner, Scott Gottlieb, recently stated that as more opportunities arise to gather reliable data from the real-world use of medical devices, there are more possibilities to use this data to create novel products and to inform the safe and effective use of existing ones.
+The former FDA Commissioner, Scott Gottlieb, recently stated that as more opportunities arise to gather reliable data from the real-world use of medical devices, there are more possibilities to use this data to create novel products and to inform the safe and effective use of existing ones.